 The velocity of propagation of a wave in a string (v) is proportional to the square root of the force of tension of the string (T) and inversely proportional to the square root of the linear density (mu) of the string.

 By subjecting metal piano strings or bronze / copper guitar strings to our deep cryogenic process, we create an improved harmonic property as a result of a structure that maintains tension more evenly while ensuring the density of the string is not disrupted by cracks, tears, overlaps and gaps in its molecular structure.

-For instrument manufacturers, this richer sound and tonality is indicative of a finer high-end musical instrument, and is the type of sound sought by discriminating clients who seek the best quality and investment.
+For instrument manufacturers, this richer sound and tonality is indicative of a finer high-end musical instrument like guitars, and is the type of sound sought by discriminating clients who seek the best quality and investment.
 300 Below provides a significant competitive advantage to manufacturers using our process, which is why we have treated instrument parts, manufacturing components and strings for some of the biggest names in the music business.